3 min read

-A great user experience is important for the success of any website.
-However, user experience isn't important just for your users though, Google measures aspects of the user experience when deciding how to rank your website in its organic results.
+A good user experience matters for any website.
+It matters to users, and Google also measures aspects of the user experience when ranking your website in its organic results.

-Google's algorithm ranks websites/pages in its search results using 'search signals'.
+Google ranks websites and pages in its search results using 'search signals'.
 These signals include the quality of content on a page, the number of sites linking to that page, and the experience of the user browsing the site.
 Factors that make up a great experience include ease of use, accessibility, speed and responsiveness.

 The set of search signals that Google uses to measure user experience beyond a page's content value is called 'Page experience'.
-Google has recently updated the Page Experience signals with new metrics called Web Vitals.
+Google updated the Page Experience signals with metrics called Web Vitals.

-Over the years people have focused on different measurements to determine whether a website is fast.
-Browser events like 'Page Load' or 'Dom Load' where used before it was realised that these don't necessarily reflect what an end user experiences.
-The testing world fragmented with everyone focusing on what they thought was important.
+For years, performance testing used different proxies to determine whether a website was fast.
+Browser events like 'Page Load' or 'Dom Load' were used before it was realised that these do not necessarily reflect what an end user experiences.
+Testing then fragmented, with different teams focusing on the measures they considered important.
 Web Vitals is Google's performance testing initiative to provide "unified guidance for quality signals that they believe are essential to delivering a great user experience on the web."

 The 'Core' Web Vitals join the existing search signals: mobile-friendliness, safe-browsing, HTTPS, and no intrusive interstitials as seen in the graphic below from Google.